Mission of Books and Monographs

-In the near term, Books and Monographs will continue to raise the quality, profile, and visibility of the Society’s scholarly publications.
-The scholarly pursuits of Society members have been well served by three existing book series:
+The scholarly pursuits of the Society's members have been well served by three existing book series:

-The Books and Monographs initiative also seeks to develop publications in innovative and flexible formats that make best use of current technologies and changing needs.
-In the future, we hope to capitalize on the potential of digital publication as a complement to traditional print, a shift in publication format responsive to consumer demand and library acquisition and collection building.
+CMS seeks to develop publications in innovative and flexible formats that make best use of current technologies and changing needs.
+In the future, the Press hopes to capitalize on the potential of digital publication as a complement to traditional print, a shift in publication format responsive to consumer demand and library acquisition and collection building.
 The CMS website is available for dynamic audio, video, and other multi-media documents to accompany the monographs.